Gr8man07/Staywise-Airbnb-Pricing/README.md

 The workflow is fully reproducible and structured for production use.

+StayWise Airbnb Pricing Prediction

+Predicting nightly listing prices using AWS S3, MLflow, and machine learning.

+1. Project Overview

+StayWise is a global vacation rental service aiming to provide hosts with accurate, data-driven pricing recommendations.
+Nightly prices vary widely across New York City, influenced by neighbourhood, room type, host behavior, and property attributes.

+This project builds a complete ML workflow that:

+Loads the Airbnb dataset directly from AWS S3

+Cleans and preprocesses data

+Performs feature engineering

+Trains multiple regression models

+Tracks all experiments using MLflow

+Registers the best-performing model

+Generates explainability charts using SHAP

+The workflow is fully reproducible and structured for production use.

 2. Objectives

 Retrieve the Airbnb dataset from AWS S3 using secure programmatic access.